Symmetry-induced fragmentation and dissipative time crystal: Liouvillian skin effect of the tilted lattice model

 \section{Liouvillian skin effect of the tilted lattice model}

-The titled lattice model Eqs.~(3)(4) in the main text exhibits the Liouvillian skin effect.
+The titled lattice model Eqs.~(\ref{model1})(\ref{model2}) exhibits the Liouvillian skin effect.
 This is manifest in the difference of Liouvillian spectra under different boundary conditions, the boundary localization of the steady states under the open boundary condition, and atomic density dynamics.

-First, in Fig.~\ref{FigS3}(a), we show the Liouvillian spectra under both the periodic boundary condition (blue) and the open boundary condition (red).
+First, in Fig.~\ref{Fig7}(a), we show the Liouvillian spectra under both the periodic boundary condition (blue) and the open boundary condition (red).
 The eigenspectra are drastically different under different boundary conditions, which is a key signature of the Liouvillian skin effect.
 In particular, under the periodic boundary condition, there are no non-dissipative eigenmodes on the imaginary axis, meaning the time crystal behavior only exists under the open boundary condition.
 Second, under the open boundary condition, all dark states of $\hat{K}$ become boundary localized, as are the steady states of the Liouvillian.
-In Fig.~\ref{FigS3}(b), we plot the spatial distribution of the dark states (solid lines), which are all localized toward the left boundary.
+In Fig.~\ref{Fig7}(b), we plot the spatial distribution of the dark states (solid lines), which are all localized toward the left boundary.
 Whereas under the open boundary, the distribution is uniform (black dashed line).
 The Liouvillian skin effect also manifests as the boundary-approaching dynamics.
-In Fig.~\ref{FigS3}(c), we show the time evolution of $\langle\hat{B}\rangle-(N+1)N/2$, with the system initialized in an equal-weight superposition of all excitation basis [which is the same as Fig.~1(c)(d) in the main text].
+In Fig.~\ref{Fig7}(c), we show the time evolution of $\langle\hat{B}\rangle-(N+1)N/2$, with the system initialized in an equal-weight superposition of all excitation basis [which is the same as Fig.~\ref{Fig1}(c)(d)].
 Here $\langle\hat{B}\rangle$ is an indication of the extent of localization of the time-evolved state: the state is more localized with smaller $\langle\hat{B}\rangle$.
 Evidently, $\langle \hat{B}\rangle$ rapidly decreases toward the steady-state value in the dynamics, which also indicates the localized nature of the steady states.